 If you know you have been exposed to someone who is ill, you also need to take action quickly.
-The Exposure Decision Tree will help you find the right people to contact and learn what you need to know about keeping yourself and others safe through good hygiene, social distancing, and quarantine if necessary.
+These guidelines will help you find the right people to contact and learn what you need to know about keeping yourself and others safe through good hygiene, social distancing, and quarantine if necessary.

 Isolation vs. Quarantine

-If you have been diagnosed with Covid-19, you will need to isolate to avoid spreading the illness to anyone else.
-If you are exposed to Covid-19 by being in close contact with someone who has it, you may need to quarantine for a period of time until you can be sure you do not have the illness.
+If you are diagnosed with Covid-19, you will need to isolate to avoid spreading the illness to anyone else.
+If you are exposed to the virus by being in close contact with someone who has it, you may need to quarantine for a period of time until you can be sure you do not have the illness.
 Learn more about Isolation and Quarantine.

 After Home Isolation and Returning to Campus

 If you have been isolating for Covid-19, before you physically return to work on campus or visit the campus even temporarily, you must adhere to Georgia Tech’s “Return to Work” guidelines.

 Find out more about returning to work after home isolation in the Campus Guidelines for After Home Isolation.

 Accommodation Requests for Individuals at Higher Risk for Severe Illness with Covid-19